hlashbrooke/Media-Player-Style-Kit/readme.txt

 - No need to write custom CSS or any other code
 - Live previews of color changes inside the Customizer
 - Replaces the media player buttons with the WordPress Dashicons font for easy customization

+Media Player Style Kit will work with any WordPress site, but I originally built it with [Seriously Simple Podcasting](https://wordpress.org/plugins/seriously-simple-podcasting/) in mind.

+**How to contribute**

+If you want to contribute to Media Player Style Kit, you can [fork the GitHub repository](https://github.com/hlashbrooke/Media-Player-Style-Kit) - all pull requests will be reviewed and merged if they fit into the goals for the plugin.

 == Installation ==